ec-europa/toolkit/docs/guide/commands.rst

  Available commands:
-   completion                        Dump the shell completion script config                            Dumps the current configuration. help                              Display help for a command list                              List commands drupal
+   completion                        Dump the shell completion script config                            Dumps the current or given configuration. help                              Display help for a command list                              List commands drupal